 2. Newer work trucks have better gas mileage

-A new 2018 F-150 features a twin turbo Eco-Boost engine, Auto Start/Stop, a 10-speed transmission, an aluminum body and up to 26 miles per gallon.
-That translates to amazing savings on fuel costs over the life of your vehicle.
-Compare that to a used F-150 without all the new technology that barely makes 20 miles per gallon and a leased work truck will save your business thousands each year in fuel.
+A new Ford F-150 features a twin turbo Eco-Boost engine, Auto Start/Stop, a 10-speed transmission, an aluminum body and up to 26 miles per gallon.
+That translates to significant savings on fuel costs over the life of your vehicle.
+Compare that to a used F-150 without all the new technology that barely reaches 20 miles per gallon.
+Leasing new work trucks will reduce your business's fuel expenses by thousands each year.

 Fuel savings quickly add up when you have a fleet of 5, 20 or even 50 work trucks.
-New pickup trucks have new technology that improves fuel economy, handling, towing, performance and more.
+New pickup trucks have technology that improves fuel economy, handling, towing, performance and more.
+Use our fuel savings calculator to see how much your business could save.

 3. Newer work trucks are cheaper to run

-A new leased work truck from Ewald Fleet Solutions is cheaper to run than a used work truck from your local dealer; even if you ignore gas costs.
-The used work truck from 2010 was driven hard and is showing signs of age.
+A new leased work truck from Ewald Fleet Solutions is cheaper to run than a used work truck from your local dealer; even if you ignore fuel expenses.
+Used work trucks were most likely driven hard.
 Parts are starting to wear and need to be replaced.
 Those repairs start to get expensive and add up over time.
 What’s worse is they come out of your own pocket.
+The average 4 year old vehicle with 100,000 miles will cost you $800-$1,200 in additional maintenance annually over a new vehicle.

-On the off chance your brand new truck needs a repair it is likely covered in the terms of your lease.
+On the off chance your brand new truck needs a repair it is likely covered under warranty.

 4. Leased work trucks will have less wear and tear

-One of the most common arguments against a leased work truck we hear is “Well the truck is going to get beat up anyway.”
+One of the most common arguments and misconceptions regarding leasing a work truck is “Well the truck is going to get beat up anyway.”
 It’s true.
 Work trucks see more abuse and wear than other vehicles.
-When fleet managers think of how beat up their work trucks are they typically think of the 8-12 year old model they purchased 4 years ago with two or more owners and a decade of wear and tear.
+When decision makers think of how beat up their work trucks are they typically think of the 8-12 year old model they purchased 4 years ago with two or more owners and a decade of wear and tear.

 Leased work trucks see less abuse and hold their value when businesses operate them for a shorter amount of time.